 - A10.
 Timely communication of misstatements to the appropriate level of management is important as it enables management to evaluate whether the classes of transactions, account balances and disclosures are misstated, inform the auditor if it disagrees, and take action as necessary.
 Ordinarily, the appropriate level of management is the one that has responsibility and authority to evaluate the misstatements and to take the necessary action. - A11.
-Law or regulation may restrict the auditor's communication of certain misstatements to management, or others, within the entity.
-For example, laws or regulations may specifically prohibit a communication, or other action, that might prejudice an investigation by an appropriate authority into an actual, or suspected, illegal act.
-In some circumstances, potential conflicts between the auditor's obligations of confidentiality and obligations to communicate may be complex.
-In such cases, the auditor may consider seeking legal advice. - A12.
+In some jurisdictions, law or regulation may restrict the auditor's communication of certain misstatements to management, or others, within the entity.
+Law or regulation may specifically prohibit a communication, or other action, that might prejudice an investigation by an appropriate authority into an actual, or suspected, illegal act, including alerting the entity, for example, when the auditor is required to report identified or suspected non-compliance with law or regulation to an appropriate authority pursuant to anti-money laundering legislation.
+In these circumstances, the issues considered by the auditor may be complex and the auditor may consider it appropriate to obtain legal advice. - A12.
 The correction by management of all misstatements, including those communicated by the auditor, enables management to maintain accurate accounting books and records and reduces the risks of material misstatement of future financial statements because of the cumulative effect of immaterial uncorrected misstatements related to prior periods. - A13.
 SSA 700 (Revised) requires the auditor to evaluate whether the financial statements are prepared and presented, in all material respects, in accordance with the requirements of the applicable financial reporting framework.
 This evaluation includes consideration of the qualitative aspects of the entity's accounting practices, including indicators of possible bias in managements judgments, 11 which may be affected by the auditor's understanding of management's reasons for not making the corrections.